Careers you can do with a social sciences degree

-Are you studying a Sociology or Black Studies degree and want to know what type of job you could consider applying for upon graduating?
+Are you studying a Sociology, Black Studies or Youth Work and Communities degree and want to know what type of job you could consider applying for upon graduating?
 Here are some of the many roles you could work in after you graduate.

-It can also be a very fulfilling job, as the positive impact you’re having on the community can be tangibly felt.
-Social workers are an important part in the running of modern society, running critical frontline services that thousands of people rely on, as are those who specialise in working with young people specifically, helping them at a critical point of their development towards adulthood.
+It can be a very fulfilling job, as the positive impact you’re having on the community can be tangibly felt, especially working with young people specifically, helping them at a critical point of their development towards adulthood.

 Interested in overseeing outreach projects on a larger scale?
 Jobs in local government give you access to such opportunities, where your knowledge of sociology can help in several ways.
 For example, a role in local government might require you to understand and assess the nature of social issues and analyse sociological data.
 Or it might be that you need to use the communication skills you have developed, or your knowledge of the factors that provoke division or foster harmony in communities.